 - Grape Hyacinth (Muscari): Dainty grape-like clusters of blue flowers (‘Valerie Finnis’ is a favorite – the color of the summer sky!).

-- Crowned Imperial & Checkered Lily (Fritillaria): Sometimes called “Skunk Lily” due to their strong odor (deer & rabbit won’t touch them), they are spectacular in bloom.
+- Crowned Imperial (Fritillaria): Tall stems bear hanging clusters of spectacular bell-shaped flowers, candelabra-style.
+Sometimes called “Skunk Lily” due to its strong odor (deer & rabbit won’t touch them).
+Requires well drained soil.

 - Daffodils (Narcissus): A long-lived and dearly beloved classic.
-Daffodils contain poisonous alkaloids that make them undesirable to browsing animals such as deer & rabbits.
+We will have a selection including traditional yellows as well as pink trumpets, split corona (“Butterfly”), small cup and doubles.
+Many are highly fragrant.
+Daffodils are “critter proof” as they contain poisonous alkaloids that make them undesirable to browsing animals such as deer & rabbits.

-- Tulips: A favorite for spring bouquets.
+- Tulips, hybrids: Essential for spring bouquets!
 Tulips come in a tremendous range of sizes, colors and shapes.
-The showier hybrids tend to be shorter lived than most other bulbs but the smaller species tulips are long lived.
 Among the hybrids the ‘Darwin Hybrids’ are the most reliable for producing subsequent years of showy blooms.
+In addition to the Darwins we will have specialty selection such as Lily-Flowering and Parrot Tulips.

 Late Season Bulbs